Weight Gain Calculator

 A good daily caloric intake is important for gaining weight.
 However, there is no one-size-fits-all answer to the question of how many calories a person needs to gain weight healthily.
 Many factors, such as age, weight, height, sex, level of physical activity, and overall health, play a role.

 For example, a young athlete who engages in vigorous exercise for many hours daily will require more calories than a sedentary office worker of the same age and gender.
-The athlete’s body will need more energy to sustain the physical demands of their sport and maintain optimal health, while the office worker’s body will require fewer calories to maintain basic bodily functions.
+The athlete’s body will need more energy to sustain the physical demands of their sport and maintain optimal health.
+In contrast, the office worker’s body will require fewer calories to maintain basic bodily functions.

 According to the 2015-2020 Dietary Guidelines for Americans, daily calorie requirements for weight gain may range from 2,000 to 3,000 calories for men and 1,600 to 2,400 calories for women.